flightaware/casstcl/README.md

 Sets the low water mark for the number of bytes outstanding on a connection.
 After exceeding high water mark bytes, writes will only resume once the number of outstanding bytes falls below this value.
 Default is 32 KB.

+* *$cassdb* **pending_requests_high_water_mark** *$highWaterMark*

+Sets the high water mark for the number of requests queued waiting for a connection in a connection pool.
+Disables writes to a host on an IO worker if the number of requests queued exceeds this value.
+Default is 128 * max_connections_per_host.

+* *$cassdb* **wpending_requests_low_water_mark** *$lowWaterMark*

+Sets the low water mark for the number of requests queued waiting for a connection in a connection pool.
+After exceeding high water mark requests, writes to a host will only resume once the number of requests falls below this value.
+Default is 64 * max_connections_per_host.

 * *$cassdb* **connect_timeout** *$timeoutMS*